-Source: Retiree Health Care Trust Actuarial Valuation report as of January 1, 2022.
+Source: Retiree Health Care Trust Actuarial Valuation report as of January 1, 2023.

 With the assistance of our consulting actuary, Aon, we examined the assumptions in the Trust's Actuarial Valuation.
 Overall, Aon found that the assumptions are not unreasonable in the aggregate.
 Aon did note that the investment return and inflation assumptions should continue to be monitored and justified on an annual basis.
+Additionally, Aon suggested the latest mortality improvement scale be considered for future valuations.

-Pages 5 through 10 of our 2022 Annual Review contain observations on the specific assumptions used in the Actuarial Valuation.
+Pages 5 through 12 of our 2023 Annual Review contain observations on the specific assumptions used in the Actuarial Valuation.